 Unauthorised holidays across the regions

 Analysis of regional data shows clear differences in how unauthorised holidays are impacting schools across England.
-So far, the most recent data reveals that the total number of absences nationally has surprisingly decreased year-on-year by 14.6% (YTD).
+The data reveals that the total number of overall absences nationally has surprisingly continued to increase year-on-year by 2.8%, apart from in two regions where it decreased.

 Analysis of penalty notices also revealed that in the 2023/24 academic year alone, nearly 443,000 school absence fines were issued nationwide for unauthorised holidays, with Yorkshire and the North West regions receiving the highest number of notices, reflecting their elevated rates of unauthorised absences.